HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 **Case profile:**

-YTO Express\'s original Jingang core system went down when its capacity peaked at 6.5 million units / day.
+YTO Express's original Jingang core system went down when its capacity peaked at 6.5 million units / day.
 After being transformed into the distributed transactional database, it successfully supported 13.5 million units / day in 2013, 23 million units / day in 2014, 53 million units / day in 2015 and 89 million units / day in 2016.
 The core components of Jingang system, namely high-end minicomputer, high-end storage device, WAS middleware and Oracle database are transformed into a distributed architecture composed of X86 server, JBOSS middleware, Redis, distributed transactional database HotDB Server and Hadoop big data platform, which supports the rapid growth of business volume.

 ![](assets/white-paper/image68.png)

-### The People\'s Bank of China（PBC）
+### The People's Bank of China（PBC）

 **Industry:** finance